LLNL/axom/src/components/shroud/docs/faq.rst

 --------------------------------------------------

 Each C++ function may create several additional names.
-Each name has a default value describe by a option template which is inherited by nested option blocks.
+Each name has a default value described by a option template which is inherited by nested option blocks.
 This value can be overridden for a single function using an explicit value.